Eleanor (1894 ship): Charlotte Cardeza ownership (1898–1900)

 Charlotte Wardle Cardeza (nee Drake), was the only child of a successful textile manufacturer.
 She and her only child, Thomas, inherited his fortune in 1890.
 She purchased Eleanor from William Slater in September 1898.
-She gained not only a yacht, but a measure of social prominance in New York society; she was admitted to the Atlantic Yacht Club in the same class as J. P. Morgan.
+She gained not only a yacht, but a measure of social prominence in New York society; she was admitted to the Atlantic Yacht Club in the same class as J. P. Morgan.

 Eleanor's six-oared gig.
 Cardeza's private signal is flying, suggesting that she is the figure in the stern.

 Cardeza first put the ship to use on an extended Caribbean cruise during the winter of 1899.
 She joined the ship in Charleston, South Carolina in January 1899.
 During the cruise, the ship made port calls in Savannah, Key West, Tampa, Jacksonville, Nassau, St. Thomas, St. Croix, Guadeloupe, Dominica, Martinique, St. Lucia, Barbados, Caracas, Ponce, Kingston, and Havana.
 From Havana she sailed directly to Savannah, Georgia, arriving 4 April 1899.
 Cardeza and her party left the ship there and returned home to Philadelphia by train.

 After a maintenance period in New York, Cardeza sailed north on 9 July 1899 along the northeast coast.
 The ship stopped at Newport, Vineyard Haven, Nantucket, Portland, Bar Harbor, Halifax, Charlottetown, Sydney, and Boston.
 This was Cardeza's last major trip aboard Eleanor, but she is known in later years still connected with the sea as one of the survivors of the Titanic sinking.